PoCInnovation/Pool2021/Security/Reverse/student.md

 Flag format: `PoC{ins}`

-`ins` is the instruction and it's operand(s), as seen in a disassambler.
+`ins` is the instruction and it's operand(s), as seen in a disassambler, but the binary is still crypted..
+Get back to GDB!

 <details>
   <summary>hint</summary>